How do I get into retail, buying or fashion?

 Quick links for this article

 There are three types of apprenticeship available: intermediate, advanced and higher.
 However, retailers tend to refer to them as level 2, level 3 and level 4 respectively.
-Level 4 apprenticeships tend to be aimed at those students with A levels – usually you need a minimum of two A levels or a certain number of UCAS points (eg 240).
+Level 4 apprenticeships tend to be aimed at those students with A levels – usually you need a minimum of two A levels or a certain number of UCAS points (eg 240 – 96 on the new UCAS tariff).
 You only need GCSEs to get onto a level 3 apprenticeship, but some retailers will accept you onto them if you have A levels.

 If you decide to go to university to pursue a bachelors degree, you can join a retailer’s graduate scheme afterwards.
 Retailers’ graduate schemes typically last two years and are usually aimed at training future leaders of the business.
-For some, but not all, schemes you need to have attained a certain number of UCAS points (typically 280 or 300) and/or have achieved a 2.1 (the second highest class of degree).
+For some, but not all, schemes you need to have attained a certain number of UCAS points (typically between 240 and 320 – 96 and 128 on the new UCAS tariff) and/or have achieved a 2.1 (the second highest class of degree).

 There are some degrees available in retail-related subjects, such as retail management, buying, product design and technology, and fashion.
 However, many graduate schemes are open to graduates of all degree backgrounds.